4 Types of Mobile Medical Units

 People using substances can come in and do what they need to in a clean, sterile, and safe environment, away from parks, playgrounds, and other public spaces.

-An Overdose Prevention Van provides sterile injection equipment which can:
+An Overdose Prevention Van provides sterile injection equipment that can:

 • Promote safe injecting practices